Graeme MacKay: Early and personal life

-Besides creating five editorial cartoons per week for the Spectator, Graeme's work is nationally syndicated through Artizans.
-Through distribution his cartoons appear across the Internet and in newspapers, big and small, throughout Canada, and occasionally in the United States.
+His work led to him being hired as a full-time editorial cartoonist for the Hamilton Spectator in 1997.
 Between 1999 and 2003, Graeme illustrated a comic strip exclusively for the Hamilton Spectator called Gridlock featuring 5 characters working at a fictitious local taxi company called Hammercab.
 Gridlock's creation came about through a partnership with Wade Hemsworth, a columnist at the Hamilton Spectator, who wrote the scripts.

-Between 2008 and 2010 Graeme was president of the Association of Canadian Editorial Cartoonists, and hosted its biennial gathering in Hamilton in September, 2010.
+Between 2008 and 2010, Graeme was president of the Association of Canadian Editorial Cartoonists, and hosted its biennial gathering in Hamilton in September 2010.

-Graeme has lived in Hamilton, Ottawa, Toronto and London UK, for 18 months (1994) as a counter clerk in the food halls of Harrods in Knightsbridge, London, UK.
-He now resides in Hamilton, with his wife Wendi, and their daughters, Gillian and Jacqueline.
+Graeme has lived in Hamilton, Ottawa, and Toronto.
+He also worked in London for 18 months as a counter clerk in the food halls of Harrods in Knightsbridge.
+He now resides in Hamilton with his wife Wendi and their daughters, Gillian and Jacqueline.